dguo/dotfiles/systems/mac/README.md

         * Turn on "Allow browser integration"
 * iTerm
     * General
-        * Preferences
+        * Settings
-            * Set the path for "Load preferences from a custom folder or URL"
+            * Set the path for "Load settings from a custom folder or URL"
 * Docker
     * Sign in
-    * General
-        * Turn on "Start Docker Desktop when you log in"
     * Resources
         * Set limits
 * Anki